 Kate Weckesser English, Executive Director

 Kate became Executive Director for the Educators’ Institute for Human Rights in July, 2016.
 A recent graduate of Georgetown University's Executive Certificate in Nonprofit Management program through the McCourt School of Public Policy, she has served as Deputy Executive Director, on staff, and on the board of directors with EIHR since 2011.
 In 2007, she was recognized as District-wide Teacher of the Year for Colchester Public Schools in Connecticut, and received the Joseph Zola Holocaust Educator award from the University of Hartford’s Maurice Greenberg Center for Judaic Studies.
 She is a Museum Teacher Fellow for the United States Holocaust Memorial Museum in Washington, DC, where she received two Advanced Project Grants to complete projects in collaboration with the Center for the Prevention of Genocide and the Levine Institute for Holocaust Education.
 In 2009, she was honored to accept an invitation to participate in Echoes and Reflections' inaugural Charlotte and Jacques Wolf Holocaust Education Conference, held at Columbia Teacher's College.
 Kate attended Summer University Srebrenica in 2011, and in 2008 served as a Teaching Excellence and Achievement (TEA) Fellow in Ukraine through IREX and the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 Kate is a dual-citizen of the U.S. and the Republic of Ireland Northern Ireland, where her family roots first fostered her commitment to human rights.
-Currently, she is pursuing a second Master's degree in Education Leadership at George Mason University.
-Kate completed her first Master's degree in Gifted and Talented Education at the University of Connecticut, and she continues to teach full time in Virginia.
+Currently, she is pursuing a Certificate in Education Leadership and Administration at George Mason University.
+Kate completed her Master's degree in Gifted and Talented Education at the University of Connecticut, and she continues to teach full time in Virginia.

 Jessica Bylo Chacon, Deputy Executive Director